-- 17.1 The Director of Finance is responsible for advising the Council / Authorised Senior Officers on all taxation issues that affect the Council. - 17.2 Each Head of Service must ensure taxation is treated correctly and consult with the Director of Finance in the event of any uncertainty as to any taxation treatment.
-Should an error in taxation occur due to the failure of a Head of Service to follow an appropriate procedure then there shall be a charge against that Services budget. - 17.3 The Director of Finance will maintain the Council's tax records, make all tax payments, receiving tax credits and submitting tax returns by their due date as appropriate, as well as lead and co-ordinate discussion or negotiations with the Her Majesty's Revenue and Customs about any taxation matter.
+- 17.1 The Director of Finance is responsible for advising the Council / Authorised Senior Officers on all taxation issues that affect the Council. - 17.2 Each Head of ServiceSenior Officer must ensure taxation is treated correctly and consult with the Director of Finance in the event of any uncertainty as to any taxation treatment (this includes compliance with IR35 regulations where interim staff are engaged).
+Should an error in taxation occur due to the failure of a Head of Service to follow an appropriate procedure then there shall be a charge against that Services budget. - 17.3 The Director of Finance will maintain the Council's tax records, make all tax payments, receiving tax credits and submitting tax returns by their due date as appropriate, as well as lead and co-ordinate discussion or negotiations with the Hiser Majesty's Revenue and Customs about any taxation matter.